sandialabs/toyplot/docs/contributing.rst

 contributations, that's where you'll start.
 If you're adding a new type of visualization, you'll need to create a new :class:`toyplot.Mark` derivative there.
-Then, you'll create factory methods for creating instances of your new mark in :class:`toyplot.Axes2D` and/or :class:`toyplot.Canvas`.
+Then, you'll create factory methods for creating instances of your new mark in :class:`toyplot.axes.Cartesian` and/or :class:`toyplot.Canvas`.
 Once you've done that, you'll need to write code to render your new mark in `toyplot/svg.py`.
 That's it ... all of the other backends are rendered from the SVG representation.